-Many Zucker School of Medicine students graduate with distinction for their commitment to scholarly and humanitarian efforts, including being inducted into various honor societies, and receiving departmental awards and other recognitions of excellence.
+Zucker School of Medicine students can graduate with different distinctions and/or certificates for their commitment to research, humanitarian efforts, leadership, longitudinal primary care, and clinical skills such as ultrasound.
+In addition, students are eligible for induction into various honor societies, including Alpha Omega Alpha and Gold Humanism Honor Society, and to receive departmental awards and other recognitions of excellence from the school.
 The Zucker School of Medicine celebrates these milestones during each student's journey to residency.